WalletConnect/walletconnect-docs/docs/json-rpc/solana.md

 ## solana_getAccounts

-This method returns an array of public keys available to sign from the wallet mapped with an associated algorithm and address on the blockchain.
+This method returns an Array of public keys available to sign from the wallet.

 ### Parameters